Home > Tours > Europe Tours > Italy & Sicily Tours > Southern Italy Tours > Italy Coast to Coast by E-bike: Puglia to Amalfi Coast

 In the afternoon, we ride past Positano and cross the ridge to then wind down to the resort town of Sorrento.
 Here we can toast our accomplishment with a drink or two at the beach and a dive into the Bay of Naples in sight of Mount Vesuvius.
 Those who wish can opt for a stroll in the historic centre, or perhaps just a few hours of relaxation.

-In the evening, we gather together for a last evening meal (optional) (B).
+In the evening, we gather together for a last evening meal (optional).
+Stay: Hotel Ulisse/Hotel Crisitina (or similar) (B).

-The trip ends this morning, but if want to explore more of this stunning part of Italy speak to your sales representative about adding extra nights in Sorrento or the Amalfi Coast (B).
+The trip ends this morning, but if want to explore more of this stunning part of Italy speak to your sales representative about adding extra nights in Sorrento or beyond (B).

 Trip Inclusions